In Cambridge, there is such a thing as too much pizza

 In August, &pizza is returning to the zoning board with a revised plan that more heavily emphasizes a partnership with the fabulous, innovative dessert boutique Milk Bar, as well as some altered signage.
 If they’re rejected again, or if the building sells before then, bring on the bank branch.

-“If they don’t go in there, it’s going to be a financial institution,” Gary Doyle, a member of the trust that owns the building, said at the meeting in April.
+“If they don’t go in there, it’s gonna be a financial institution,” Gary Doyle, a member of the trust that owns the building, said at the meeting in April.
 “I’m not threatening.
 I’m basically stating a principle of business.”

 A bank would be only a marginal improvement over nothing.
 As high-density urban storefront tenants, bank branches are notoriously useless.
 They generate very little foot traffic and they close early.
 Emerge from the Red Line after 5, and the first thing you’d see would be darkened windows.